smacp/machine-translator/README.md

 // My excluded word or sentence
 ```

-Example using a JSON file
+Example using a JSON file:

 ```json
 [